rstudio/team-admin.rstudio.com/docs/python/install-python.md

 {r use_cases}
 quiz(
   question(
-    "What are some of the possible uses of Python combined with RStudio Server Pro and RStudio Connect?", answer("Reticulated Shiny applications", correct = TRUE),
+    "What are some of the possible uses of Python combined with RStudio Workbench and RStudio Connect?", answer("Reticulated Shiny applications", correct = TRUE),
     answer("Publishing Jupyter Notebooks", correct = TRUE),
     answer("Using the `reticulate` package", correct = TRUE),